Methods of free probability

 \begin{definition} The generalized moments of a complex matrix $A\in M_N(\mathbb C)$ are the following numbers, indexed by the colored integers $k=\circ\bullet\bullet\circ\ldots$

 with $A^k$ being defined by the following formulae and multiplicativity, $A^{kl}=A^kA^l$,

 and with $tr=N^{-1}\cdot Tr$ being as usual the normalized matrix trace. \end{definition}

-All this might seem a bit complicated, but there is no other way of dealing with such things.
+All this might seem a bit complicated, but this is the situation, and there is no other way of dealing with such things.
 Indeed, since the variables $A,A^*$ do not commute, unless the matrix is normal, $AA^*=A^*A$, which is something special, which does not happen in general, we are led to colored exponents $k=\circ\bullet\bullet\circ\ldots$ and to the above definition for the moments.
 Regarding now the distribution, we can use here a similar idea, as follows:

 \begin{definition} The generalized distribution, or law, of a matrix $A\in M_N(\mathbb C)$ is the abstract functional $\mu_A:\mathbb C<X,X^*>\to\mathbb C$ given by:

 In the case where we have a probability measure $\mu_A\in\mathcal P(\mathbb C)$ such that